COLT: Enhancing Video Large Language Models with Continual Tool Usage: Introduction

-Although several video LLM benchmarks \cite{maaz2023video,li2023mvbench} have been proposed, the community still lacks the benchmark for video-centric tool-use instruction tuning.
-To this end, we collect \textbf{VideoToolBench} to facilitate tool-use capabilities for open-source video LLMs.
-Specifically, we collect a set of video specialist models and prompt GPT \cite{achiam2023gpt} to generate diverse instructions for tool calls.
+Although several video LLM benchmarks \citep{maaz2023video,li2023mvbench} have been proposed, the community still lacks a benchmark for video-centric tool-use instruction tuning.
+To this end, we collect \textbf{VideoTool} to facilitate tool-use capabilities for open-source video LLMs.
+Specifically, we collect a set of video specialist models and prompt GPT \citep{achiam2023gpt} to generate diverse instructions for tool calls.
 Then the tool execution results are used to form the instruction-following dataset.
-Due to our continual learning setting, the tool list can be easily extended, making our COLT a lifelong learning video LLM.
+Under our continual learning setup, COLT can incrementally incorporate newly added tools from a expanding repository, while mitigating forgetting of previously learned ones.

-In summary, our contributions are in three-folds: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=3pt] \item We proposed COLT, a video LLM with continual tool usage.
-By maintaining a tool codebook, COLT incrementally learns new tools without catastrophic forgetting. \item A tool-using instruction-following dataset VideoToolBench is introduced to unlock the potential for tool usage within video LLMs. \item Experiments on both existing video LLM benchmarks and VideoToolBench have manifested the state-of-the-art performance of COLT.
-For example on MSRVTT-QA \cite{chen2011collecting}, our COLT boosts the previous SOTA method \cite{li2023mvbench} by 8.2\% on the accuracy of zero-shot video-question answering. \end{itemize}
+In summary, our contributions are threefold: \begin{itemize}[topsep=0pt, partopsep=0pt, leftmargin=13pt, parsep=0pt, itemsep=3pt] \item We proposed COLT, a video LLM with continual tool usage.
+By maintaining a tool codebook, COLT incrementally learns new tools without catastrophic forgetting. \item A tool-using instruction-following dataset VideoTool is introduced to unlock the potential for tool usage within video LLMs. \item Experiments on both existing video LLM benchmarks and the VideoTool test split have manifested the state-of-the-art performance of COLT.
+For example, on MSRVTT-QA \citep{chen2011collecting}, our COLT boosts the previous SOTA method \citep{li2023mvbench} by 8.2\% on the accuracy of zero-shot video-question answering. \end{itemize}